fsharp/fsharp/README.md

 by someone with appropriate permissions.

 The ``FSharp.Compiler.Tools`` NuGet package can be used if you wish to use the latest F# compiler on a computer without relying on the installed version of Visual Studio.
-Adding it via nuget to a project will override the in-box compiler with the compiler from the nuget package.
+Adding it via NuGet to a project will override the in-box compiler with the compiler from the NuGet package.
 Note: you will need to manually modify your project file once (see https://github.com/fsharp/fsharp/issues/676).

 ### The ``fsharp`` Debian Linux Package